-There are also some quantities that cannot be described in terms of the seven base quantities of the SI, but are quantities that are a number of entities.
-Examples are a number of cellular or biomolecular entities, or degeneracy in quantum mechanics.
-These quantities are also quantities with the unit one.
+There are also some quantities that cannot be described in terms of the seven base quantities of the SI, but have the nature of a count.
+Examples are a number of molecules, a number of cellular or biomolecular entities (for example copies of a particular nucleic acid sequence), or degeneracy in quantum mechanics.
+Counting quantities are also quantities with the associated unit one.

 The unit one is the neutral element of any system of units - necessary and present automatically.
 There is no requirement to introduce it formally by decision.
-Formal traceability to the SI can be established through appropriate, validated measurement procedures.
+Therefore, a formal traceability to the SI can be established through appropriate, validated measurement procedures.

-For reasons of history and convention, plane and solid angles are treated within the SI as quantities with the unit one (see section 2.3.4).
+Plane and solid angles, when expressed in radians and steradians respectively, are in effect also treated within the SI as quantities with the unit one (see section 5.4.8).
 The symbols rad and sr are written explicitly where appropriate, in order to emphasize that, for radians or steradians, the quantity being considered is, or involves the plane angle or solid angle respectively.
 For steradians it emphasizes the distinction between units of flux and intensity in radiometry and photometry for example.
-It is noted that in mathematics and some areas of science rad and sr are omitted.
+However, it is a long-established practice in mathematics and across all areas of science to make use of rad = 1 and sr = 1.
+For historical reasons the radian and steradian are treated as derived units, as described in section 2.3.4.

-It is especially important to have a clear description of any quantity with the unit one (see section 5.4.7) that is expressed as a ratio of quantities of the same kind (for example length ratios or amount fractions) or as a number of entities (for example number of photons or decays).
+It is especially important to have a clear description of any quantity with unit one (see section 5.4.7) that is expressed as a ratio of quantities of the same kind (for example length ratios or amount fractions) or as a count (for example number of photons or decays).